THE PITTSBURGH REFRIGERATOR CAT - LOST BREED OR 19TH CENTURY URBAN LEGEND?

 A leading American authority on cats, Mrs Ida M Mellen, investigated the Refrigerator Cat story very thoroughly.
 Mellen interviewed people who had known those cats and she showed clearly that Lydekker’s story and apparently learned article was based on a highly inaccurate newspaper report.

 There was no attempt to establish cats in the Pittsburgh cold-storage warehouse to combat rats – there had never been any rats in there.
 In reality, a cat belonging to one of the employees had given birth to a litter of kittens in one of the cold rooms, and had raised them.
 However those kittens were not distributed around the other cold-storage warehouses, because at that time there were no other cold-storage warehouses in the city.
 Far from the rise of a peculiar race of cats, adapted to withstand great cold, the family eventually died out.

-Both Lydekker (who evidently failed to check the story himself) and the imaginative reporter (presumably a slow news day) had missed is, to modern geneticists, the most interesting point of all: the cats were a family of albinos.
+What both Lydekker (who failed to check the story himself) and the imaginative reporter (presumably a slow news day) had missed is, to modern geneticists, the most interesting point of all: the cats were a family of albinos.
 The mother was a pink-eyed albino and the father was also white.
 The male’s eye colour was unknown, but the kittens were all pink-eyed albinos so the father was either a carrier of that gene or was himself a pink-eyed albino.
 In all likelihood the parents were closely related.
 The cats had excellent hearing, but none of them could tolerate bright light due to their unpigmented eyes.

 The Refrigerator Cats are often described as a lost longhaired breed, but the report – in spite of its various inaccuracies and embroidered facts - does not describe them as long-haired, only as having thick fur.
 Apart from their thick white fur and pink eyes they were ordinary domestic cats.